-6-4(P)(2)(b) Subsection 14-16-6-6(N) (Variance - EPC) for exceptions to the following VPO standards:89 1.
-Coors Boulevard - VPO-1 a.
-Subsection 14-16-3-6(D)(4) (Setback Standards) b.
-Subsection 14-16-3-6(D)(5)(b) (Building and Structure Height (View Plane)) 2.
-Northwest Mesa Escarpment - VPO-2 Subsection 14-16-3-6(E)(3) (Building and Structure Height) 6-4(P)(2)(c) Subsection 14-16-6-6(O) (Variance - ZHE) for exceptions to all other IDO standards associated with a Site Plan - Administrative or Site Plan - DRB.
-6-4(P)(3) requested de decision-making body identified in Table 6-1-1 may approve a eviation that is within the limits listed in Table 6-4-1 if that decision- determines that all of the following requirements are met: 6-4(P)(3)(a) The applicant's site is subject to site constraints not generally shared by surrounding properties or the site was platted or developed in an unusual pattern when compared to abutting properties (e.g. the property was developed with orientation or access facing a different street than abutting lots) that would prevent the development of a permissive land use in a type of structure generally found on sites of a similar size in the surrounding area.
-6-4(P)(3)(b) The site constraints were not created by the actions of the property owner or another interested party.
-6-4(P)(3)(c) The request is for a single site and is not part of a pattern of similar requests for adjacent properties or for nearby sites by the same property owner or within the same subdivision, Framework Plan area, or Master Development Plan area.
-6-4(P)(3)(d) The approval of the requested deviations will not cause material adverse impacts on surrounding properties.
-6-4(P)(3)(e) The requested deviation is not for an Overlay zone standard, and the approval of any requested deviation will not result in a violation of any Overlay zone standard.
-6-4(P)(4) modification amended), th to be met, ar f a request for "reasonable accommodation" or "reasonable " under the federal Fair Housing Act Amendments of 1998 (or as ne criteria in Subsections (a), (b), (c), (d), and (e) above do not need nd the relevant decision-making body shall approve any deviation comply with the requirements of the federal Fair Housing Act s.
+- 2. Standards related to front yard parking in Subsection 14-16-5-5(F)(1)(a)6, Subsection 14-16-5-5(F)(2)(a)2, or Table 5-5-6, which require a Variance ZHE pursuant to Subsection 14-16-6-6(O). - 6-4(P)(1)(b) Subsection 14-16-6-6(Q) (Waiver Wireless Telecommunications Facility) for deviations from IDO standards applicable to the erection or installation of a WTF. - 6-4(P)(2) For all other IDO standards, requests for exceptions beyond these thresholds will be reviewed and decided as Variances pursuant to the following: - 6-4(P)(2)(a) Subsection 14-16-6-6(N) (Variance EPC) for exceptions to all other IDO standards associated with a Site Plan EPC. - 6-4(P)(2)(b) Subsection 14-16-6-6(N) (Variance EPC) for exceptions to the following VPO standards:184 - 1.
+Coors Boulevard VPO-1 - a.
+Subsection 14-16-3-6(D)(4) (Setback Standards) - b.
+Subsection 14-16-3-6(D)(5)(b) (Building and Structure Height (View Plane)) - Northwest Mesa Escarpment VPO-2 Subsection 14-16-3-6(E)(3) (Building and Structure Height) - 6-4(P)(2)(c) Subsection 14-16-6-6(O) (Variance ZHE) for exceptions to all other IDO standards associated with a Site Plan Administrative or Site Plan DRB.
+185 - 6-4(P)(3) The relevant decision-making body identified in Table 6-1-1 may approve a requested deviation that is within the limits listed in Table 6-4-1 if that decision-making body determines that all of the following requirements are met. - 6-4(P)(3)(a) The applicant's site is subject to site constraints not generally shared by surrounding properties or the site was platted or developed in an unusual pattern when compared to abutting properties (e.g. the property was developed with orientation or access facing a different street than abutting lots) that would prevent the development of a permissive land use in a type of structure generally found on sites of a similar size in the surrounding area. - 6-4(P)(3)(b) The site constraints were not created by the actions of the property owner or another interested party. - 6-4(P)(3)(c) The request is for a single site and is not part of a pattern of similar requests for adjacent properties or for nearby sites by the same property owner or within the same subdivision, Framework Plan area, or Master Development Plan area. - 6-4(P)(3)(d) The approval of the requested deviations will not cause material adverse impacts on surrounding properties.

-89 2021 IDO Annual Update - Citywide Text Amendments - EPC REVIEW.
+184 2021 IDO Annual Update - Citywide Text Amendments - EPC REVIEW.
 EPC Recommended Condition #1.
 Revised editorially to clarfy applicability and add cross references to relevant Subsections.